Skip to main content

 #

-To understand the domain structure and identify escalation paths, let’s use BloodHound:
+To understand the domain structure and identify escalation paths, BloodHound is the go-to tool:

 elliot@exegol:~$ nxc ldap dc.phantom.vl -u ibryant -p 'Ph4nt0m@5t4rt!' --bloodhound -c All --dns-server 10.129.234.63